-Australian Salaried Medical Officers Federation - Australian Capital Territory Branch Financial Report for the year ended 31 December 2023 - (FR2023/232)
+Australian Salaried Medical Officers Federation - Australian Capital Territory Branch Financial Report for the year ended 31 December 2024 - (FR2024/228)

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Australian Salaried Medical Officers Federation - Australian Capital Territory Branch.
-The documents were lodged with the Fair Work Commission (the Commission) on 30 April 2024.
-I also acknowledge the receipt of the amended designated officer's certificate on 7 May 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Australian Salaried Medical Officers Federation - Australian Capital Territory Branch.
+The documents were lodged with the Fair Work Commission (the Commission) on 13 May 2025.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.